-In a business, CCTV cameras commonly are installed in areas that will lower the risk of incidents such as burglary, fire or vandalism: near entrances and exits, by cash registers, in storage rooms, or in hallways or alleyways.
-CCTV cameras also can be beneficial in monitoring areas of a building, lab or industrial facility that are not safe for people to enter.
+In a business, CCTV cameras are commonly installed in areas that are often the locations of crime, such as entrances and exits, near cash registers, or surrounding inventory storage.
+The goal is to lower the risk of incidents such as burglary, fire or vandalisms.
+CCTV cameras can also be beneficial in monitoring areas of a building, lab, or industrial facility that are not safe for people to enter.

-In home applications, CCTV cameras can help monitor blind spots around the home that can’t be seen from windows, they can be used to help identify late night visitors without ever having to answer the door, and they can even be used to help keep an eye on caregivers, pets or children in the home.
+In residential settings, CCTV cameras can help monitor blind spots around the home that can’t be seen from windows, can be used to help identify late night visitors , and can even be used to help keep an eye on caregivers, pets, or children in the home.

 When it comes to who can watch CCTV footage and how it can be used, there are no hard and fast rules for that either.
 That’s because both state and federal laws are governing electronic monitoring, and they vary from state to state.
 Also, there are differences in the statutes for video monitoring vs. audio monitoring, which is why CCTV camera footage often lacks audio.

 If someone wants to view the CCTV footage on which he or she was recorded, it’s also not clear cut what is or is not allowed.
 Without a subpoena, no private person or business is required to provide the footage.
-And whether CCTV footage is admissible in court also is dependent on numerous factors.
+The admissibility of CCTV footage is also is dependent on numerous factors.